Syed-Haseeb-Shah/Resume_Screening_ML/README.md

 # Resume_Screening_ML
-We use machine Learning To Screen The Resume
+We were using machine learning algo for the screening of the resume